Glow Maple Ridge is a series of Christmas light displays in downtown Maple Ridge in late November, the month of December

-If coming from Vancouver, we recommend visiting Glow Maple Ridge after visiting one of the various beautiful parks in and around Maple Ridge.
+If coming from Vancouver, we recommend visiting Glow Maple Ridge after visiting one of the various beautiful parks in and around Maple Ridge most years.
 These include places like Kanata Creek and Golden Ears Provincial Park.
 Explore one of the parks during the afternoon, being sure to leave before dusk, and then drop by downtown Maple Ridge for dinner and a look around.

 Glow Maple Ridge Video

 To get an idea of what the Christmas illuminations and light displays look like, check out the following video from the 2020 season.
 The place looked pretty much the same in 2021, although in the evenings there was usually a band or group of singers performing in the bandstand.

 Other Christmas Lights to Check Out

 Downtown Maple Ridge looks beautiful and festive during the winter holiday season.
 Other Lower Mainland places that look especially pretty at Christmas include neighbourhoods like Robson Street and Gastown in Vancouver.

 Similar to Maple Ridge, Vancouver’s West End, at the corner of Denman and Davie Street, by English Bay, has a small number of light sculptures on display in December (left over from the Lumiere Festival in November).
 The Lower Lonsdale and Shipyards District in North Vancouver also has beautiful lights and decorations.

 Two of our absolute favourite places for holiday lights in the Lower Mainland are Granville Island and Harrison Hot Springs.
 The same as Maple Ridge, both of these neighbourhoods and their decorations are free to explore and admire.

 Vancouver’s Granville Island looks especially magical around Christmas time.
 It’s also a world-class place to do holiday shopping.
-Harrison Hot Springs, meanwhile, has an impressive selection of light displays along the waterfront each year, running from late November until around mid-January (although to be confirmed for 2020).
+Harrison Hot Springs, meanwhile, has an impressive selection of light displays along the waterfront each year, running from late November until around mid-January.

-To learn about other things to do in the region around Glow Maple Ridge, see our article about Pitt Meadows and Maple Ridge.
+To learn about other things to do in the region around Glow Maple Ridge, see our article about Maple Ridge.

 Other articles that might be of interest include the following: